CPF Retirement Sum Calculator (2026)

 What is the difference between BRS, FRS, and ERS?expand_more

 The Basic Retirement Sum (BRS) is the minimum amount you need if you pledge a property.
-The Full Retirement Sum (FRS) is the standard amount for those without a property pledge.
-The Enhanced Retirement Sum (ERS) is the maximum you can set aside for higher CPF LIFE payouts — it is 3 times the BRS.
+The Full Retirement Sum (FRS) is the standard amount for those without a property pledge and is 2× the BRS.
+The Enhanced Retirement Sum (ERS) is the maximum you can set aside for higher CPF LIFE payouts — it is 4× the BRS (raised from 3× in 2025).
 Each tier provides different monthly payout levels under CPF LIFE.

 How much do the retirement sums grow each year?expand_more